A selection of golf-fitness and golf training articles

 Keep in mind the golf swing requires certain levels of flexibility, balance, strength, endurance, and power to swing the golf club correctly.
 If any one of these facets within your body is not up to par (no pun intended, but it fits real well doesn’t it?), the swing will suffer.

-Often times body impairments causing you to “lose” your swing are not as severe as an injury (they will get that way if ignored), but rather they are a slight discomfort, muscle pull, or fatigue.
+Often times body impairments causing you to “loose” your swing are not as severe as an injury (they will get that way if ignored), but rather they are a slight discomfort, muscle pull, or fatigue.
 Which cause compensations to occur in your golf swing.

 Again, we can go back to the phrase “proper preparation precedes success and confidence”.
 You must properly prepare your body for the golf swing.
 This is where golf fitness exercises are beneficial.

-Golf fitness exercises develop the levels of flexibility, balance, endurance, strength, and power within the body to swing the golf club properly.
-Golf fitness exercises prepare the body to swing the golf club just as practice ingrains the mechanics of the golf swing.
+Golf-fitness exercises develop the levels of flexibility, balance, endurance, strength, and power within the body to swing the golf club properly.
+Golf-fitness exercises prepare the body to swing the golf club just as practice ingrains the mechanics of the golf swing.

-We finally come to the third category, the mental aspect of golf fitness.
+We finally come to the third category, the mental aspect of golf and fitness.
 Mental blocks, certain thought processes, or a lack of confidence can directly affect your golf swing.

 I have found through my work over the years with professional athletes the development of a sound mental approach to golf begins with the body and progresses from this point to swing mechanics.